oils-for-unix/oils/doc/idioms.md

 ### Does a Function Succeed?

-When the command is a shell function, you should't use `if myfunc` directly.
+When the command is a shell function, you shouldn't use `if myfunc` directly.
 This is because shell has the *Disabled `errexit` Quirk*, which is detected by Oil's `strict_errexit`.

 **No**: